SSS/GNU system - Manual & Documentation

 If the details were not correct, you will get prompted to login again.

 If they were correct, then you will enter the user's shell, at which point you could type gui followed by ENTER to start a graphical user interface.
+If it doesn't work, try hyprland or labwc.

 You should have then booted into a more familiar environment.
-If the user you logged into has the Sway session, the keyboard bindings are documented in sections above.
+If the user you logged into has the Hyprland session, the keyboard bindings are documented in sections above.
 You could for example use Super+/ to open the fuzzy application finder (Super is often the "Windows" or "command" key).

 Good luck!